 How QIT Funds May be Used at Home or in an ALF

 If the Florida Medicaid applicant desires Medicaid benefits at home or in an Assisted Living Facility, they will be applying to the Medicaid Waiver Program (also referred to as Home and Community Based Medicaid or SMMC-LTC).
 This is different than the ICP program and the way QIT funds can be used are also different.

 Those receiving Medicaid long-term care benefits while at home or in an ALF have much more discretion on how their Miller Trust income can be spent.

 The income-only trust trustee, in this context, will be allowed to spend the Medicaid income trust funds on the health care expenses of the Florida Medicaid waiver recipient.
 This is what the law says.
-However, I have not seen DCF caseworkers object when Miller Trust funds are used on other expenses that are put toward the safety and welfare of the Florida Medicaid beneficiary - essentially on any item or service that the QIT trustee deems wise or prudent for the benefit of the Medicaid beneficiary.
+To use income toward non-health or non-medical expenses, we recommend utilizing a pooled special needs trust.

 After the Medicaid recipient passes away

 Whether the Medicaid recipient was receiving Medicaid through the ICP program (in a nursing home) or through the Medicaid Waiver (in an ALF or at home), after the Medicaid beneficiary passes away, the Miller Trust trustee has an obligation to notify Medicaid and pay Medicaid back up to the amount of Medicaid's lien.
 For this reason, its important to underscore that qualified income trusts should not accumulate income.
 Essentially a QIT account should zero out at the end of each month (income comes in to satisfy Medicaid's income test requirements only and then come right back out to pay the Medicaid beneficiary's expenses.